The Trinity River

 Trinity River, California

-The Trinity River watershed generates an average annual water runoff of approximately 1,250,000 acre-feet at Lewiston.
-Since completion of the Trinity and Lewiston Dams in 1963 by the U.S. Bureau of Reclamation, as much as 90 percent of the Trinity’s flow at Lewiston has been diverted from the Trinity River Basin to the Sacramento River and the federal Central Valley Project for hydropower production and delivery to irrigation districts primarily in the western San Joaquin Valley.
-Fish populations in the Trinity Basin immediately plummeted to extremely low levels as a result of the flow reductions from the dams combined with historic mining, excessive erosion from poor land use practices on sensitive soils, and overfishing.
+The Trinity River watershed generates an average annual water run-off of 1,250,000 acre feet at Lewiston.
+Since the U.S. Bureau of Reclamation completed Trinity and Lewiston Dams in 1963, as much as 90 percent of the Trinity’s flow at Lewiston has been diverted to the Sacramento River and the federal Central Valley Project for hydropower production and south state irrigation districts, primarily those in the western San Joaquin Valley.
+Fish populations in the Trinity Basin immediately plummeted following the inception of these diversions.
+The decline of the runs was exacerbated by other factors, including placer mining, erosion from poor land management and overfishing.

 Chinook salmon Trinity River

-The links below will provide you with the history and current status of the Trinity River Restoration Program, information about FOTR’s accomplishments, as well as C-WIN’s Trinity River Work Program and information about the Trinity River.
+The links below provide additional information on the history and current status of the Trinity River Restoration Program, FOTR’s accomplishments, and C-WIN’s current efforts on Trinity River issues.